Ichiniro/dotfiles/README.md

 ### Steam

-I'm also using [wal_steam](https://github.com/kotajacob/wal_steam) wich is in the AUR to customize the aséct of Steam.
+I'm also using [wal_steam](https://github.com/kotajacob/wal_steam) wich is in the AUR to customize the aspect of Steam.
 The script is configured to set a dark theme to Steam no matter what because `wal_steam` looks weird with light themes.
 I think this can be fixed but I haven't tried to fix it yet.

 <details>
   <summary>Click to show Steam Screenshot</summary>